Concave tents: a new tool for constructing concave reformulations of a large class of nonconvex optimization problems: Contribution

 \section{Contribution}

-This text aims at achieving the following contributions: \begin{itemize} \item We formally introduce the notion of concave tents and discuss some necessary and sufficient conditions for their existence.
+This text aims at achieving the following contributions: \begin{itemize} \item We formally introduce the notion of concave tents and discuss some necessary and sufficient conditions for their existence, as well as their relations to general concave extensions.
 We show that nonconvex optimization over a nonconvex set is in a certain sense equivalent to optimizing the respective concave tent, if it exists, over the convex hull of that set.

-\item We will construct concave tents of functions of a certain class over sets that are subsets of the extreme points of their convex hull.
+\item We will construct concave tents of functions of a certain class of sets that are subsets of the extreme points of their convex hull.
 These concave tents will be characterized as the optimal value functions of conic optimization problems related to copositive optimization theory.

-\item For the case of general feasible sets we employ a double lifting strategy which can be interpreted as a generalization of the traditional copositive optimization paradigm.
+\item For the case of general feasible sets we employ a double lifting strategy, which can be interpreted as a generalization of the traditional copositive optimization paradigm.

-\item We discuss the quality of our concave tent in comparison to the concave envelope and a classical construction of concave tents based on concave quadratic updates, and show that our concave tents are sandwiched between the two and that the lower bound that is the concave envelope can be attained.
+\item We discuss the quality of our concave tents in comparison to the concave envelope and a classical construction of concave tents based on concave quadratic updates, and show that our concave tents are sandwiched between the two and that the lower bound that is the concave envelope can be attained.

 \item We will discuss obtaining $\epsilon$-supergradients of our concave tents based on conic duality theory.

 \item We then use our theory to construct a primal heuristic for a class of robust quadratic discrete optimization problems.
 Numerical experiments demonstrate that this heuristic can be useful in a branch and bound (B\&B) solution scheme.